 - For earlier versions of the SDK, the Web SDK behaves like the newer SDK versions, but the Core SDK reports only one node, regardless of the number of application hosts.

 - If your application uses the SDK to set roleInstance to a custom value, by default, that same value is used to determine node count.

-- If you're using a new SDK version with an app that runs from client machines or mobile devices, the node count might return a number that's very large (because of the large number of client machines or mobile devices).
+- If you're using a new SDK version with an app that runs from client machines or mobile devices, the node count might return a number that's large (because of the large number of client machines or mobile devices).

 You can write a script to set the pricing tier by using Azure Resource Management.
 Learn how.